Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 snakemake --use-conda -s Snakefile --profile cluster_profile -T 2
 ```

-### Snakemake job graph exmample for three samples:
+### Snakemake job graph example for three samples:
 <img src="dag.svg" width="1024" height="300" >

 **Contact & questions:**
-Please address questions to *DataAnalyticsCore@groups.dartmouth.edu* or generate a issue in the GitHub repository.
+Please address questions to *DataAnalyticsCore@groups.dartmouth.edu* or submit an issue in the GitHub repository.

 **This pipeline was created with funds from the COBRE grant **1P20GM130454**.
 If you use the pipeline in your own work, please acknowledge the pipeline by citing the grant number in your manuscript.**